persmed/cas-assignment/docs/assignment.ai.rst

 .. role:: bash(code)
    :language: bash

-In this assignment you will run a deep learning-based algorithm with GPU to segment the proximal femur and acetabulum from hip joint CT images.
+In this assignment you will run a deep learning-based algorithm with GPU to segment the proximal femur and the acetabulum from hip joint CT images.

 .. image:: img/HipJointCTSegmentation.png
    :scale: 40%